Laikipia Wilderness: Our full report

 The pack that sometimes dens at Ol Doinyo Lemboro Ranch can range far and wide over hundreds of square kilometres, but it includes collared individuals and the camp usually has radio telemetry tracking equipment, so there's a reasonable likelihood of encounters, if sometimes fleeting ones.
 During the denning season, which varies each year on a roughly 9-10 month cycle, the den areas are deliberately not approached too closely.
 Once the pups leave the den, however, approaching the pups becomes easier.
 Throughout the year, the packs hunt daily and are fluidly mobile, so you can come across the adults almost anywhere and you're almost certain to have the whole experience to yourself.

-Ol Doinyo Lemboro Ranch includes a sizable dam, where the camp has built a simple raised pavillion, that is ideal for breakfasts, brunches and sundowners.
+Ol Doinyo Lemboro Ranch includes a sizable dam, where the camp has built a simple raised pavillion, that is ideal for breakfasts, brunches, sundowners and sleepouts.
 Sitting here to watch nearly 100 elephants drink, bathe and play was an absolute delight.

-During our last visit in 2023, the wild dogs were hunting in a remote area so we didn't see them, but the female black leopard which hunts in the area was very much in evidence on both nights we stayed.
+During our last visit, the wild dogs were hunting in a remote area so we didn't see them, but the female black leopard whose territory falls around Laikipia Wilderness' camps was very much in evidence.
+In fact, we saw not only her but also three other leopards in the same afternoon game drive that included wonderful and sometimes surprising interactions between the individuals.
 Melanism in leopards is a recessive gene which generally doesn't favour the animal's life chances (a black leopard stands out by day and even at night under moonlight, while spotted leopards are notoriously hard to see until they move), but there is now a population of at least six black leopards in this part of Kenya, with territories on Ol Doinyo Lemboro and neighbouring Loisaba Conservancy.

 Using a discreetly deployed spotlight, our vehicle drove through the bush in the dark to follow both the black leopard as she stalked dik-dik and her territorial rival (a large, spotted male leopard which relies on her hunting skills to steal some of his meals).
 The excitement of these encounters is intense, though photography is challenging and the camp is keen to keep expectations at a sensible level to allow the cats to behave naturally.
 The general wildlife we saw included large numbers of elephants (including while we were on foot, at close quarters, from across a dry stream bed), greater kudu, both plains and Grevy's zebras, and numerous giraffe.
 There are dik-diks everywhere – the wild dogs' and leopards' favourite prey – and the area certainly feels richly endowed with wildlife.